Bastille Day in Paris with Kids: Where to Watch Fireworks, Parades, and the Tour de France Finish

 Noon to 4 PM (CRITICAL)

 This is the part most families get wrong.
 After the parade, GO BACK TO THE APARTMENT.
 Kids nap.
 Adults nap.
 Lunch in the apartment.
 Reset for the long evening.
 Trying to power through with sightseeing in the early afternoon will destroy the night.
+I am being very serious about this one.

 4 PM to 6 PM

 Light dinner.
 A simple pasta or croque-monsieur the kids like.
-Pack the evening kit - more snacks, water, a small picnic, a blanket, a small first-aid kit, headlamps for the walk home, the kids' favorite stuffed animal because at 11 PM in a crowd of 700,000 they will need it.
+Pack the evening kit - more snacks, water, a small picnic, a blanket, a small first-aid kit, headlamps for the walk home, the kids' favourite stuffed animal because at 11 PM in a crowd of 700,000 they will need it.

 6 PM to 7 PM